 Here’s some exclusive video footage of our day trip exploring the largest salt flats in the world, and below you’ll find some details on how to get there and how to book your tour!

 There are overnight buses which take you from La Paz to Uyuni.
 The trip takes around 10 hours.
-We used Todo Turismo, a semi-cama bus which included dinner and breakfast, and cost 270 Bolivianos (BOB) each way.
+We did the cheapo option and booked with Todo Turismo – a semi-cama bus (semi-reclining seats) which included dinner and breakfast and cost 270 Bolivianos (BOB) each way.
 To get back to La Paz, you take another overnight bus.

 A word of warning: the road to Uyuni is not paved all the way, and you’ll find a few hours of incredibly bumpy sand/gravel road which will in all likelihood prevent you from sleeping.
 Be prepared for a somewhat sleepless night!

 I know, I know, this sounds painful.
-If you have a little extra cash, you can make the trip more pleasant by flying to Uyuni and spending longer at the salt flats through this tour.
+If you have a little extra cash, you can make the trip more pleasant by flying to Uyuni and spending longer at the salt flats.

 There are a number of companies that offer tours of the salt flats and a number of different tour options, including a 1-day tour (our choice, which cost 490 BOB) or 2/3 day tours from Uyuni.